vzool/docs/api/reference.md

 | `auth_secret`   | Sets the authentication secret key     | No

 ::: warning
-When `env` is not specified it will create the default configuration.
+When `project` is not specified it will create the default configuration.
 :::

 ```json